What Is Cardano and How Does It Work?

-You can buy Cardano on multiple cryptocurrency exchanges and trading websites with traditional payment methods such as wire transfers and debit and credit cards.
+You can buy ADA on multiple cryptocurrency exchanges and trading websites with traditional payment methods such as wire transfers and debit and credit cards.
 Ensure you are using trustworthy web services.

 There are many wallets available for the currency, including Ledger Nano S and Trezor, as the best hardware wallets.
 If you’re looking for software alternatives, you can’t go wrong with Daedalus Wallet, Coinswitch, Guarda, Infinito, Atomic Cardano Wallet, and AdaLite.

-There are currently three teams working on Cardano, including Cardano Foundation, whose primary objective is to shape the path for future partnerships.
+There are currently three teams working on it, including Cardano Foundation, whose primary objective is to shape the path for future partnerships.